awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/_index.md

 ## Overview

 Welcome!
-This workshop is designed to get you familiar with the concepts and best practices for managing Amazon EC2 capacity needed for workloads running with Auto Scaling groups.
-We will deep dive using hands-on guidance to effectively and efficiently scale capacity using [Predictive Scaling for EC2](https://aws.amazon.com/blogs/aws/new-predictive-scaling-for-ec2-powered-by-machine-learning/) and [EC2 Warm Pools](https://aws.amazon.com/blogs/compute/scaling-your-applications-faster-with-ec2-auto-scaling-warm-pools/).
+This workshop is designed to get you familiar with the concepts and best practices for effectively and efficiently scaling [Amazon EC2](https://aws.amazon.com/ec2/) capacity using [Amazon EC2 Auto Scaling](https://aws.amazon.com/ec2/autoscaling/) and it's features including [predictive scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-predictive-scaling.html) and [warm pools](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-warm-pools.html).

-In this workshop we will running this **scenario** where **you are a Cloud Architect working for a software provider company**.
-Your company provides a software-as-a-service application for hundreds of customers including government entities and asset-intensive industries.
-The software your company runs is a **monolithic** application, while it’s easy to test and deploy, it’s not flexible and adds complexity to the automatic scaling and capacity planning of the application.
-Due to application dependencies, it also requires initiation logic to run with each new instance added to its compute capacity which could take between **5-10 minutes**.

-Your company is facing a challenge with growing customers demand and you have been asked to **1) ensure the service continues to be responsive at any time especially during the peak hours without any waste or underutilization of cloud resources.**

-So far you have been **manually** controlling the desired capacity for the application based on your experience with the customers demand.
-There have been few incidents where the application were not available to limited number of users due to unexpected demand in capacity.
-The business wants to remove or reduce the likelihood of this happening again.
-So you have been asked to **2) ensure the service is ready to scale and operate with minimum readiness time.**

-Requirements include the ability to **automatically** scale the service for traffic patterns, all without breaking the budget.

-{{% notice info %}}
+In this workshop you assume the role of a Cloud Architect tasked to find an efficient Auto Scaling solution for a sample application.
+You have been provided with monolithic application which receives cyclical traffic, such as high use of resources during regular business hours and low use of resources during evenings and weekends.
+The application takes a long time (over 10 minutes) to initialize, causing a noticeable latency impact on application performance during scale-out events.
+You go through the hands-on labs to find an efficient Auto Scaling solution that ensures the application is **ready in minimal time** and scales faster by **launching capacity in advance of forecasted load** without the need to overprovision capacity.

+## Estimated time and cost to run this workshop
-The estimated time for completing the workshop is **60-90 minutes.**
+The estimated time for completing the workshop is 60-90 minutes and cost of running this workshop is less than $5 USD.

-{{% /notice %}}
+## Prerequisites
+This is L300 workshop, we expect readers to be already familiar with basics of [Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html), [Amazon EC2 Auto Scaling groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html) and [AWS CloudWatch metrics for EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html).